RobHolme/HL7-Powershell-Module/readme.md

 * `-ItemPosition PID-3.1`  The value for the 1st component of the PID-3 field.
 If the component belongs  to a list  of fields, all PID-3.1 components will be returned.
 * `-ItemPosition PID-3[2].1` The value for the 1st component of the second occurrence of the PID-3 field (assuming the field is a list).
 * `-ItemPosition PID-3.1.1` The value for the first sub-component of the first component of the 3rd field of the PID segment.
+* `-ItemPosition PID-3.1,PID-5` The value for the 1st component of the PID-3 field, and the value of the PID-5 field.

 __-Filter <string[]>__: Only includes messages where a HL7 item equals a  specific value.
 The format is: HL7Item=value.
 The HL7Item part  of the filter is of  the  same  format as the  -ItemPosition parameter.
 The -Filter parameter accepts a list of filters (separated by a comma).
 If a list of filters is provided then a message must match all conditions to be included.